yi-editor/yi/README.md

     main = yi config

 It's possible to customize even these user configs in the same way as the example configurations.

+## Getting Source

+Yi source repository is available on [GitHub][github].

+To get the git version,

+    $ git clone git://github.com/yi-editor/yi.git

+If you plan to do more serious hacking, you probably want the supporting repositories from the
+[GitHub project page][github].
+You should cross-reference with the cabal file to see what you might need.

 ## Frontend Compatibility